Bug report #1451

 It appears that QLabel is doing a lot of work to paint the new values.
 Perhaps using a QLineEdit control would be better.
 The CoordinateCapture tool has two such controls, plus it does coordinate transforms, and its CPU utilization isn't any more (actually less in my testing on Windows) than the mouse cursor position control.

-#4 Updated by Anne Ghisla over 9 years ago
+#4 Updated by Anne Ghisla about 10 years ago

 I can't confirm with f8e10a33 (SVN r15725), qt 4.7.1 on Fedora.
 CPU usage by QGIS is mainly under 10% while panning and zooming on a medium complex layer, both with coordinates or extent in the status bar.

 Is there any other factor that can trigger this CPU consumption?

 #5 Updated by Martin Dobias about 10 years ago